AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

 1. To edit the Carousel Set, do any of the following:

-    * To add a slide, tap the **[!UICONTROL Add Slide]** icon then navigate to the asset you want to add to that slide and tap or click the check mark.
+    * To add a slide, tap the **[!UICONTROL Add Slide]** icon.
+Navigate to the asset you want to add to that slide and tap or click the check mark.
     * To reorder slides, drag a slide to a new location (select the reorder icon to move items).
     * To add a hotspot or image map, click the hotspot or image map icons and see [adding hotspots and image maps](#adding-hotspots-or-image-maps-to-an-image-banner).
     * To edit the appearance or behavior of the carousel set, tap the **[!UICONTROL Appearance]** tab or **[!UICONTROL Behavior]** tab, then set the options you want.